International Studies: Brunnenburg, Italy

 Instructor in English and Writing Ted Wojtasik has made the trip several times in the past decade.
 His essay on one of the experiences on the trip was recently published by the 234 online journal

-If you are interested in applying for the fall program contact Chris McDavid for more information. firstname.lastname@example.org.
+If you are interested in applying for the program, which occurs every other fall semester, contact Ted Wojtasik for more information.WOJTASIK@sapc.edu;

 Photos from past trips